Zeltweg: Motorsport

 The Zeltweg Airfield was used as a racing circuit in the 1960s and hosted the Formula One Grand Prix in 1964.
 The track was abandoned in 1969 with the construction of the Österreichring, a purpose-built motorsport track in the neighbouring Spielberg.

 Transportation

 The center of Zeltweg was strongly polluted by truck traffic, as a large proportion of the traffic coming from Wolfsberg and Obdach (including logwood, hacked wood, and packaged goods) had to be brought through the town.
 For that reason, a by-pass was built and opened on 3 November 2004.
-The expressway is 4.5 km long, cost €11 million, and also saves Judenburg and Fisching from traffic.
+The expressway is 4.5 km long, costs €11 million, and also saves Judenburg and Fisching from traffic.

 Education

-In Zeltweg, there are, among others, two elementary schools, one Hauptschule (junior high school) (the two Hauptschulen were merged in 2002) and a vocational high school machine construction and building.
+In Zeltweg, there are, among others, two elementary schools, one Hauptschule (junior high school) (the two Hauptschulen were merged in 2002), and a vocational high school machine construction and building.

 AC/DC-Rock or Bust World Tour

-On 14 May 2015 Zeltweg hosted one of the biggest rock bands in the world, AC/DC, on their Rock or Bust World Tour.
+On 14 May 2015, Zeltweg hosted one of the biggest rock bands in the world, AC/DC, on their Rock or Bust World Tour.
 It was the largest concert ever in Austria, with an audience of 105,042 people.